DerrickLamers/grblwiki/Setup-the-Homing-Cycle.md

-TODO: Write an extensive description of how the homing cycle works and solutions to common problems/misunderstanding.

-# # Prerequisites:
+# Prerequisites:

  * You have successfully uploaded the grbl onto your Arduino board
- * You have a way to communicate with grbl through USB connection
+ * You have a way to communicate with grbl through USB connection.
+You can use the Arduino IDE to do this, by starting the serial monitor.
+Grbl should greet you with its version number.
- * Communication between Arduino and Stepper Motor drivers has been established
+ * Communication between Arduino and Stepper Motor drivers has been established.
  * X, Y and Z Stepper motors have been connected to stepper motor drivers
  * You are able to move stepper motor by sending g-code

 # Test Stepper Motors Moving Direction
-  At this point, you can simply use Arduino IDE to send command to Arduino Grbl board.
-When you start a "Serial Monitor" in Arduino IDE, you will see those lines appearing in the response window.

 ## X axis: